 - Forward fold AKA Uttanasana – This soothing asana calms the brain, reduces stress and stimulates digestion.
 Hinging forward stretches the hamstrings, calves, and hips.

 - Garland pose AKA Malasana – This is the squat that people around the world do to release waste from their bodies!
 If you suffer from constipation and gas – think dryness and airiness in your system – try this.
 Malasana also stretches the groin, strengthens and stretches the spine, and tones the abdomen.

 - Bow pose AKA Dhanurasana -While holding your ankles in the prone position, bow pose massages your tummy, stimulates your organs and cures constipation.

 - Any other forward folds with your forehead resting on a block, blanket or bolster will help relax the Vata energy and recenter you!

-You know your friend with that fiery personality?
+Do you know your friend with that fiery personality?
 Red hair, who gets heartburn after you share a margarita and she sometimes snaps at you on accident?
 She probably has more Pitta energy.

 Pitta provides the body with heat and energy.
-Pitta energy is mainly located in small intestine, stomach, liver, spleen, pancreas, blood, eyes and sweat.
-Throughout yoga poses for abundant Pitta energy we aim to move fire from the tummy throughout the rest of the body.
+Pitta energy is mainly located in the small intestine, stomach, liver, spleen, pancreas, blood, eyes and sweat.
+Throughout yoga poses for abundant Pitta energy we aim to move the fire from the tummy throughout the rest of the body.